indrabasak/indrabasak.github.io/_posts/2025-02-13-story-of-the-lego-cross.md

 {:.image-caption}
 The LEGO cross glows in the dark

-After acquiring the cross, I remained discreet about its existence in the broader LEGO community.
+I remained discreet about its existence in the broader LEGO community after acquiring my first cross.
 It wasn't until someone in [LUGNET](https://news.lugnet.com/general/?n=39055) inquired about owning the weirdest LEGO item that I mentioned the LEGO crosses.
 Initially, everyone believed they were made by Lego Japan, a company known for producing cute ceramic figures, salt and pepper shakers, and similar items.
 Their skepticism faded once